 ...for yourself, a family member or friend

 The Spring Training for 2017 will take place 6:30PM-8:30PM on the following evenings:

 Thursdays, March 16, 23 and 30, April 6 and 13.
 The followup session will be April 27.

 People interested in tutoring who have previous tutoring or teaching experience may be able to receive individual training soon after applying.

-These are a combined trainings for prospective adult basic skills and English as a second language tutors, introducing them to techniques and guidelines
+This is a combined training for prospective adult basic skills and English as a second language (ESL) tutors, introducing them to techniques and guidelines

 to help them work effectively with their students.

 All classes take place at Bergen Community College Ciarco Learning Center at 355 Main St. in Hackensack, NJ 07601.

 We ask that you arrive 15 minutes earlier on the first evening in order to complete the necessary paperwork.
 Please bring a current resume with you and

 two references.
 There is a $20 materials fee for the book and training materials.
 Thank you for your efforts.